nikolayg/nikgrozev-website/_posts/blog/2015-06-16-fast-and-simple-sampling-in-pandas-when-loading-data-from-files.md

 [Pandas](http://pandas.pydata.org/) is one of the most widely used python libraries for data analysis.
 It basically introduces a layer between other libraries like numpy and matplotlib, which makes it easier to read in, transform and plot data.
-Also it introduces the concepts of DataFrames and Series, which are familiar to R programmers.
+Also, it introduces the concepts of DataFrames and Series, which are familiar to R programmers.

 ### The Problems